mchalepage/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+Used for passing data from one component to another.
+Data with props are being passed in a uni-directional flow.

 2. How do you pass props from a parent to a child?
+You can pass data in React by defining custom HTML attributes to which you assign your data with JSX syntax

 3. How do you access props from a class-based child component?